MicrosoftDocs/query-docs/query-languages/dax/custom-date-and-time-formats-for-the-format-function.md

 ---
-title: "Custom Date and Time formats for the FORMAT Function | Microsoft Docs" ms.custom: "" ms.date: "12/28/2017" ms.prod: "powerbi"
+title: "Custom Date and Time formats for the FORMAT Function | Microsoft Docs" ms.service: powerbi ms.date: 4/13/2018 ms.reviewer: minewiskan ms.topic: reference
-ms.reviewer: ""
-ms.suite: ""
-ms.technology:
-  - "analysis-services"
-  - "daxlang"
-ms.tgt_pltfrm: ""
-ms.topic: "language-reference"
-f1_keywords:
-  - "sql13.as.daxref.CustomDateandTime.f1"
-helpviewer_keywords:
-  - "Custom Date and Time formats for the FORMAT Function" ms.assetid: 4dd49f41-05fe-474d-8678-31fe5f86a137 caps.latest.revision: 6
-author: "Minewiskan"
+author: minewiskan
-ms.author: "owend"
+ms.author: owend
-manager: "kfile"
+manager: kfile
 ---
 # Custom Date and Time formats for the FORMAT Function
 The following table shows characters you can use to create user-defined date/time formats.